StephenDsouza90/rock-paper-scissor-go/README.md

 The options of the game are:

-* Number 1 is mapped to Rock
+* Number 0 is mapped to Rock
-* Number 2 is mapped to Paper
+* Number 1 is mapped to Paper
-* Number 3 is mapped to Scissor
+* Number 2 is mapped to Scissor

-The `init()` initializes the game options.
-In Golang, if there is an `init()` then that function is called as soon as the app is executed.

-For instance: The entry point to the app is `main()`, however, if there is an `init()` then upon executing the app `>> go run main.go` the `init()` will be called first and then the `main()`.

-More info can be found here: https://stackoverflow.com/questions/20508356/non-declaration-statement-outside-function-body-in-go

 ## Game Rules